 I quite enjoyed the original two movies and the latest movie seems to be going down well with the fans, if not the critics.
 Lara’s story is a long-winded one.
-Hell, her origin story spans three games alone – with the third game in the origin trilogy having recently released.
+Hell, her origin story spans three games alone – with the third game in the origin trilogy having recently wrapped up.
 If the adult theme and the writing was on point, I could definitely see this making a hit show.

 Many would likely disagree but there’s a space on the market for this sort of setup, especially as far as TV Shows are concerned.
 Furthermore, the games have a lot of story ready and waiting to be spread over a number of seasons.
 This particular addition to the list, along with True Detective, will likely split the crowd, but if done correctly, it could be a hit.

 Yes, I know what you’re thinking.
 This series is massively controversial as far as its overall pacing goes.
 Resident Evil 2 pulled the series back to form, whereas the movies, well, they can piss off entirely.
 When I put this to the list, I had the clear vision of a tension-filled horror series based on the first three games or the latest game.

 It could work given the right direction, which is pretty much the polar opposite to the movies.
 With The Walking Dead ironically dying out, there’s space for a new zombie series to grab the attention.
 We’d probably have to cut loose Leon, Chris, Claire and the rest of the cast, but I certainly wouldn’t say no to a talented writer giving it a shot.